cheminfo/eln-docs/docs/89_for_developers/documentation/README.md

 ## Spellcheck

 We use a GitHub action that automatically checks the spelling in all Markdown files.
-Under the hood it uses [pyspelling](https://facelessuser.github.io/pyspelling/configuration/#spell-checker-options), which you can run with `pyspelling -c spellcheck.yaml`.
+Under the hood it uses [PySpelling](https://facelessuser.github.io/pyspelling/configuration/#spell-checker-options), which you can run with `pyspelling -c spellcheck.yaml`.
-It might be that the dictionaries `pyspelling` uses do not know some words.
+It might be that the dictionaries `PySpelling` uses do not know some words.
 Add them to `wordlist.txt` in this case.